Stability in Quasineutral Plasmas with Thermalized Electrons: Proofs of the Main Results

 The one-dimensional case $d=1$ is a \emph{weak-strong} result, wherein $\{ f_{0,\e} \}_{\e \leq 1}$ may be measures, and the `strong' solutions $\{ g_\e\}_{\e \leq 1}$ need only satisfy $\rho[g_\e] \in L^1 \left ( [0, T_\ast ) ; L^\infty(\bt) \right )$.

 We first comment on the existence of solutions $f_\e$ with respective initial datum $f_{0,\e}$.
-By \ref{hyp:moments}, each $f_{0,\e}$ has a finite first moment with respect to velocity.
-Hence, by \cite[Theorem 1.1]{IHK1}, there exists at least one weak solution $f_\e$ of the VPME system \eqref{eq:vpme} with initial datum $f_{0,\e}$; however, no uniqueness result is available.
+By (H3), each $f_{0,\e}$ has a finite first moment with respect to velocity.
+Hence, by \cite[Theorem 1.1]{IHK1}, there exists at least one weak solution $f_\e$ of the VPME system \eqref{eq:vpme} with initial datum $f_{0,\e}$.
+In dimension $d=1$, we do not use Loeper's uniqueness theory.
+Rather, the argument relies on the weak-strong stability method in $W_1$, based on Hauray's estimate for the one-dimensional Vlasov--Poisson equation and its adaptation to the present VPME setting developed in Section~\ref{sec:stability_1}.
+This is the natural framework in the present setting, since the rough solution $f_\e$ may be measure-valued, while the comparison solution $g_\e$ only needs to satisfy $\rho[g_\e]\in L^1([0,T_*);L^\infty(\T))$.
 Therefore we fix any sequence $\{ f_\e \}_{\e \leq 1}$ of such weak solutions.

 By the triangle inequality for $W_1$, \be W_1 \left ( f_\e, g \right ) \leq W_1 \left ( f_\e, g_\e \right ) + W_1 \left ( g_\e, g \right ) . \ee We apply Lemma~\ref{lem:stability-1d} to the first term to find that \be W_1 \left ( f_\e, g \right ) \leq \e^{-2} \exp(\| \rho[g_\e] \|_{L^1\left ([0, t) ; L^\infty(\bt) \right )} + C \e^{-2}t ) W_1(f_{0,\e}, g_{0,\e}) + W_1 \left ( g_\e, g \right ) . \ee